-This annual management report of fund performance contains the financial highlights for the year ended December 31, 2017 of NDX Growth & Income Fund (the "Fund").
-The annual financial statements of the Fund are attached.
+The management report of fund performance contains the financial highlights for the year ended December 31, 2017 of U.S. Financials Income Fund (the "Fund").
+The audited financial statements of the Fund are attached.

 Copies of the Fund's proxy voting policies and procedures, proxy voting disclosure record and quarterly portfolio disclosure may be obtained by calling 1-800-725-7172 toll free, by writing to the Fund at Investor Relations, 121 King Street West, Suite 2600, P.O.
 Box 113, Toronto, Ontario, M5H 3T9, by email at info@strathbridge.com or by visiting our website at www.strathbridge.com.
-You can also request an annual report at no cost using one of the above methods.
+You can also request semi-annual or annual reports at no cost using one of the above methods.